Expats share what it’s like to visit Berlin during the coronavirus pandemic and tips for travelling in Berlin and Germany during COVID.

 Flea markets are very popular in Berlin, especially during the warmer spring and summer months.

 All the flea markets in Berlin are open again.
 Most of them are outdoors, but some require guests to wear masks, whilst others not.

 Our tip?
 Wear masks when you visit flea markets in Berlin during the coronavirus pandemic.
 Especially when they are busy and it’s impossible to stand at least 1.5 meters apart.

-December 2020 Update: If you’re travelling to Berlin during COVID, you will now need to wear a mask at all flea markets and weekly markets.
+April 2021 Update: If you’re traveling to Berlin during COVID, you will now need to wear an FFP2 mask at all flea markets and weekly markets.